Berlin air show to give glimpse of delayed airport

 A spotless new runway, so far unused for commercial flights, will finally feel the burn of rubber as flying displays show off aircraft including the Eurofighter jet and Eurocopter's new high-speed helicopter X3.

-Over 1,200 exhibitors are expected to attend the world's oldest air and space trade fair, half of them from outside Germany.
-Attendees include European planemaker Airbus and U.S. rival Boeing (BA.N), whose civil aircraft arm is returning to Berlin's air show after a hiatus of more than 10 years.
+More than 1,200 exhibitors are expected to attend the world's oldest air and space trade fair - provided they are not put off by striking Lufthansa cabin crew, who have disrupted travel at Germany's biggest airport in Frankfurt, though less so in Berlin.

+Attendees include European planemaker Airbus and U.S. rival Boeing, whose civil aircraft arm is returning to Berlin's air show after a hiatus of more than 10 years.

 Less touted as a deal-making event than the Farnborough or Paris industry showcases, ILA will nonetheless draw a prominent crowd with money to spend.